pdm-project/pdm/docs/usage/publish.md

 This will automatically build a wheel and a source distribution(sdist), and upload them to the PyPI index.

+PyPI requires API tokens to publish packages, you can use `__token__` as the username and API token as the password.

 To specify another repository other than PyPI, use the `--repository` option, the parameter can be either the upload URL or the name of the repository stored in the config file.

 ```bash